 Kaikoura Beach is the perfect place to relax and take in the stunning scenery.
 The beach is clean and the water is crystal clear.
 Kaikoura beach is also a great place for swimming, surfing, sunbathing, and fishing.
 There are many different types of fish that can be found in the area, including snapper, kahawai, blue cod, and kingfish.

 Dolphins are often seen swimming offshore, and dolphin and whale watching tours are also available.
-Tours are extremely popular in the area and the best way to ensure you get to see whales and dolphins up close!
+Whale watching tours are extremely popular in Kaikoura and the best way to ensure you get to see whales and dolphins up close!

 There are plenty of things to do in Kaikoura, and the beach is just one of them.
 Other activities include hiking, cycling, kayaking, and horse riding.
 There are also many different shops and restaurants in the town, so you’ll never be bored.